andya17/andya17.github.io/_pages/webgis-portfolio.md

 <b>Modification of:</b> Production Assignment 8: Making a Survey
 <b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.

 <b>Description:</b> This product is a web survey created in ArcGIS Survey 123.
 Its aim is to provide a way for community members to send geographic information concerning invasive species sightings directly to non-profit organizations or governmental bodies invested in invasive species monitoring.
+While I was not sure if a survey fit the expectations of the assignment, instructor Dr. Hongyu Zhang provided that students should make sure any included survey asks a spatial question and encourages users to contribute.
+I feel that the product meets these requirements.

 <b>Improvements made:</b>
-*
+* Added important contextual information and links to the description of the survey.
+* Introduced and added links to iNaturalist for the invasive plant chosen in a question to foster knowledge of community science and encourage contribution to a global database.
+* Added visibility rule for geospatial questions to reflect the concept of geoprivacy.
+Users may be concerned about their device asking for their location, so a list of popular water features is included if users opt not to show their location.

 ## Product 3: UMass Amherst Science Building Tour